 Both of these numbers have voice and messaging capabilities.

-A new delivery is created in our system, so we create a Proxy Session.
 Here are the steps Proxy runs through:

 - We receive the customer's phone number and the driver's phone number so that they can communicate over SMS and Voice channels.